Throwing Vines at the Wall: Structure Learning via Random Search: Experiments

 \paragraph{Data sets}

 We use five data sets from the UCI repository \citep{Dua:2019}, \texttt{Energy Efficiency} ($n=768$, $p=8$), \texttt{Concrete Compressive Strength} ($n=1030$, $p=8$), \texttt{Airfoil Self-Noise} ($n=1503$, $p=5$), \texttt{Wine quality} ($n=4898$, $p=12$), \texttt{Combined Cycle Power Plant (Ccpp)} ($n=9568$, $p=5$), as well as the \texttt{California Housing} dataset ($n=20640$, $p=8$) \citep{Pace1997}.
-All have a continuous label variable, a moderate number of features, and are commonly used for benchmarking density estimation and tabular regression models.
+All have a continuous label variables and are commonly used for benchmarking density estimation and tabular regression models.
+The number of features is in the typical range for applications of vine copula models, see also the discussions in \cref{sec:related_work} and \cref{sec:conclusion} for additional challenges in higher-dimensional settings.
 For all datasets, we standardize the features to have mean zero and unit variance, randomly split the data into 80\% training, and 20\% test sets.
 For methods requiring a validation set, we further split the training set into 75\% training and 25\% validation.

-\paragraph{Computational details} All experiments were run on a standard desktop machine.
-A \texttt{Python} package implementing the proposed methods as well as notebooks to fully reproduce the experiments is available in the supplementary materials and described in \cref{sec:impl_details}.
+\paragraph{Computational details} All experiments were run on a single workstation equipped with an AMD Ryzen Threadripper 2990WX 32-core processor and 125 GiB of RAM; no cluster or GPU resources were used.
+A \texttt{Python} package implementing the proposed methods and scripts to reproduce the experiments are available in the supplementary materials and described in \cref{sec:impl_details}.
 It relies mostly on the \texttt{pyvinecopulib} package \citep{pyvinecopulib} for vine copula modeling.
-More specifically, for the marginals, we employ local-likelihood kernel density estimation with a bandwidth selection methodology similar to that of \citet{Sheather1991}, with bias and variance expressions adapted for higher-order polynomials and nearest neighbor bandwidths.
-As for the pair-copulas, we use the nonparametric \texttt{TLL} estimator, which combines state-of-the-art performance with computational efficiency \citep{nagler2017nonparametric}.
-For MCS inference, we rely on a \texttt{Python} translation of the \texttt{R} \citep{R2025} script gracefully provided by the authors of \citet{kim2025locally}, improved to scale as $O(M n)$ instead of $O(M^2 n)$.
-All experiments were repeated 10 times with different random seeds.
-Averages and standard errors reported are over these replications, the latter in parentheses.
+Marginal distributions are estimated by kernel local-likelihood and the pair-copulas using the nonparametric \texttt{TLL} estimator, which combines speed and flexibility \citep{nagler2017nonparametric}.

+For MCS inference, we rely on a \texttt{Python} translation of the \texttt{R} \citep{R2025} script gracefully provided by the authors of \citet{kim2025locally}, improved to scale as $O(M n)$ instead of $O(M^2 n)$; see \cref{sec:mcs_complexity} for details.
+All experiments were repeated 10 times with different random seeds, and we report the average performance and standard error across these replications.

-\subsection{Density estimation}
+\subsection{Density Estimation}